 Authors

-Methods: A prospective ex-vivo model study was conducted including participants who were either residents in the last year or new urologists.
-All participants had obtained the E-BLUS certification or they were able to complete its 4 tasks successfully in a dry lab, without prior robotic experience.
-Each participant performed four consecutive RAPs using the Avatera system on an ex-vivo porcine model.
-The primary endpoint of the present study was the change in the average time to complete the anastomosis from the first to fourth attempts.
+Methods: A prospective ex-vivo model study was conducted including participants who were either residents in the last year or recently appointed urologists.
+All participants had obtained the E-BLUS certification, or they were able to complete its 4 tasks successfully in a dry lab, without prior robotic experience.
+Each participant performed four consecutive RAPs using the avatera system on an ex-vivo porcine model.
+The primary endpoint of the present study was the change in the average time to complete the anastomosis from the first to the fourth attempt.

 Results: Nine urologists and 8 residents were enrolled in this study.
-All participants successfully completed the four RAP attempts.
-Each surgeon demonstrated a reduction in the time to complete anastomosis from the 1st to 4th attempt with an average of value of 4.41±1.06 minutes (p=0.003).
-The decrease in time was statistically significant in both urologists and residents subgroups (4.5±1.41 minutes p=0.049 and 4.33±0.71 minutes p=0.035, respectively).
+Each surgeon demonstrated a reduction in the time to complete anastomosis from the 1st to 4th attempt with an average of value of 4.41 ± 1.06 minutes (p = 0.003).
+The decrease in time was statistically significant in both urologists and residents subgroups (4.5 ± 1.41 minutes p = 0.049 and 4.33 ± 0.71 minutes p = 0.035 respectively).

-Conclusions: The training on the ex-vivo model could lead, in only a few attempts, to a significant improvement in skills and in the required time of experienced-naïve surgeons to complete a RAP.
+Conclusions: The training on the ex-vivo model could lead, in only a few attempts, to a significant improvement in skills and in the required time of experienced-naïve surgeons to complete an RAP.

 Dimensions